 The following articles were included in recent Exchange Messaging Outlook (EMO) newsletters.
 For a complete list of articles published in 2020 (and links to the indexes for previous years), see Exchange Messaging Outlook Issues Index: 2019.

-EMO is a weekly publication, bi-weekly during July and August.
+EMO is a bi-weekly publication, with occasional issues weekly when there is important information to share.
 To receive your own copy of EMO by email, subscribe here.

 Support Exchange Messaging Outlook Sponsors

 How to change the calendar color or use conditional formatting rules to highlight appointments starting today to make 'Today" more visible on your Outlook calendar.

 How to use PowerShell to bulk change Outlook Contact fields, including the File As and Email display name fields.

 Spammers discovered a better way to get your attention: meeting requests.
 A meeting request spam will add a tentative appointment to your calendar (or an accepted meeting, if you autoaccept appointments) and pop up a reminder to get your attention.